grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 # CLI flag: -query-frontend.instance-port
 [port: <int> | default = 0]

-# (experimental) Enqueue query requests with additional queue dimensions to
+# (experimental) NO-OP: Enqueue query requests with additional queue dimensions
-# split tenant request queues into subqueues.
-This enables separate requests to
+# to split tenant request queues into subqueues.
+This enables separate requests
-# proceed from a tenant's subqueues even when other subqueues are blocked on
+# to proceed from a tenant's subqueues even when other subqueues are blocked on
 # slow query requests.
 Must be set on both query-frontend and scheduler to take
 # effect. (default false)
 # CLI flag: -query-frontend.additional-query-queue-dimensions-enabled